Trends

 Does the proportion of people with disability who do not need additional aids vary between states and territories?

 The data in the graph and the table below show the proportion of people with disability (of all ages) who do not need additional aids, grouped by Australian states and territories.
-In 2018, 96% of people with disability in Western Australia did not need additional aids, and 92% of those in Tasmania.
+In 2022, 92% of people with disability in both Victoria and Queensland and 88% in Western Australia did not need additional aids (please note that results for some jurisdictions were not published due to small sample numbers and to protect confidentiality).

 Source: